Key Points:

 For example, by incorporating commands during a game of fetch, you’re teaching your dog to listen and respond to instructions, even during exciting moments.
 Structured play integrates training seamlessly, helping dogs learn good behavior in a fun way.

 Engaging in interactive games with structured rules fosters trust and strengthens the bond between dogs and their owners.
-Dogs look to their humans for guidance during structured play, building a sense of teamwork and enhancing attachment.
+During structured play, dogs look to their humans for guidance, building a sense of teamwork and enhancing attachment.

 Structured play is particularly beneficial for rescue dogs or dogs with anxiety, as it helps them build confidence and trust.
-When dogs understand that playtime is safe and guided, it encourages them to be more receptive to their owner’s cues.
+When dogs understand that playtime is safe and guided, they are more receptive to their owner’s cues.

 Table 1: Comparison of Structured vs. Free Play for Dogs